CooperDenny/AFLPlayerStats/README.md

-# **AFLPlayerData**
+# **AFLPlayerStats**

-**AFLPlayerData** is a collection of R scripts and CSV files designed for downloading, analyzing, and managing Australian Football League (AFL) player data.
+**AFLPlayerStats** is a collection of R scripts and CSV files designed for downloading, analyzing, and managing Australian Football League (AFL) player data.
 This project leverages several R libraries to scrape, clean, transform, and summarize player and team data, providing insights into player performance and AFL match outcomes.

 ## **Project Structure**